-SR-BX-2016-035 Page 22 of 35

-Cancel and Replace

 A cancel and replace order is a type of order that replaces a prior order.
 The Exchange believes that the second order (the replacement order) should be counted as a new order.
-With respect to "single-strike algorithms," which are a series of cancel and replace orders in an individual strike which track the NBBO, these orders shall be counted as new orders.
-The Exchange believes that because the Public Customer is specifically instructing the executing broker in the "single-strike algorithm" scenario to cancel and replace these orders.
-This type of activity is akin to market making in a Public Customer account and should be counted, as a new order.
+With respect to "single-strike algorithms," which are a series of cancel and replace orders in an individual strike which track the Best Bid and Offer ("BBO") or National Best Bid and Offer ("NBBO"), these orders shall be counted as new orders.
+The Exchange believes that because the Priority Customer is specifically instructing the executing broker in the "single-strike algorithm" scenario to cancel and replace these orders, that this type of activity is akin to market making in a Priority Customer account and should be counted, as a new order.

-Parent/Child orders

 An order that converts into multiple subordinate orders to achieve an execution strategy shall be counted as one order per side and series, even if the order is routed away.
 An order that cancels and replaces a resulting subordinate order and results in multiple sides/series shall be counted as a new order on each side and series.
-For purposes of counting Public Customer orders, the manner in which the Public Customer submitted the order and whether the order was on the same side and series will determine if the order will count as one order.
-If one Public Customer order on the same side and series is subsequently broken-up by a broker into multiple orders for purposes of execution or routed away, this order will count as one order.
-The Exchange believes that the proposed
+For purposes of counting Professional Orders, the manner in which the Priority Customer submitted the order and whether the order was on the same side and series will determine if the order will count as one order.
+If one Priority Customer order on the same side and series is subsequently broken-up by a broker into multiple orders for purposes of execution or routed away, this order will count as one order.
+The Exchange believes that the proposed amendment will provide more certainty to market participants in determining the manner in which the Exchange will compute the number of orders in listed options per day on average during a calendar month for its own beneficial account(s) to determine the Professional Order designation.

-8 Cancel messages do not count as an order.
+7 Cancel messages do not count as an order.